FunGeST/pyRNA/README.md

 # Validation demo

-You can run a validation on a few examples with sliced paired RNA-seq data.
+The 'Validation_Demo' folder containing a demo script to validate a few mutations predicted to impact splicing on matched RNA-seq data.
+The folder also contains sliced RNA-seq bam files containing only reads around the positions of interest that are necessary to run the script.
+Use the following command to run the demo:

-To run it : python Validation_full_script.py test.xlsx
+> python Validation_full_script.py test.xlsx

-NB : I had to tweak a bit my pipeline to make it work with custom sliced control, but I have commented what to change to use it with your own data.